volfpeter/fastapi-htmx-tailwind-example/README.md

 When started with `honcho start`, the application will create some demo data.
 To prevent it from doing so, remove the `CREATE_DEMO_DATA=true` part from the `Procfile`'s `backend` process definition.

+## Notes

+- Demo data creation happens in the application's lifespan to immediately have some data when the project is started.
+This is not a good practice though for development, because every server restart (code change) will trigger data creation.
+So if you're working on a project like, move data creation into a separate script or CLI (e.g. with `typer`).

 ## Development

 Use `ruff` for linting and formatting, `mypy` for static code analysis, `pytest` for testing, and `poethepoet` as the task runner.